-Eating Disorder Therapy LA is privileged to be a practicum site for three local doctoral programs in clinical psychology— the California School of Professional Psychology at Alliant International University, The Chicago School for Professional Psychology in Los Angeles, and Pepperdine University's Clinical Psychology Doctoral Program of the Graduate School of Education and Psychology.
+Eating Disorder Therapy LA is honored to be a practicum site for three local doctoral programs in clinical psychology.
+These schools are the California School of Professional Psychology at Alliant International University, The Chicago School for Professional Psychology in Los Angeles, and Pepperdine University's Clinical Psychology Doctoral Program of the Graduate School of Education and Psychology.

-Each year, up to two advanced-level doctoral students are carefully selected through an interview process to be psychological externs at EDTLA.
-Psychological externs provide individual and group therapy to adults and adolescents.
+Consequently, each year, through an interview process, we carefully select up to two advanced-level doctoral students.
+Then these students become psychological externs at EDTLA for ten to eleven months.
+Primarily, psychological externs provide individual and group therapy to adults and teens in California.

-All of the psychological externs receive extensive training through EDTLA’s training seminars and supervision program in order to provide quality therapy at lower fees than is typically found in Los Angeles.
+All of the psychological externs receive extensive training through EDTLA’s training seminars and supervision program.
+This allows them to provide quality therapy at lower fees than is typically found in Los Angeles.

-All Psychological Externs work directly under Dr. Muhlheim (PSY15045), meaning that treatment decisions and progress are monitored on a weekly basis by an experienced licensed psychologist.
+All Psychological Externs work directly under Dr. Muhlheim (PSY15045) and other licensed psychologists.
+Accordingly, an experienced licensed psychologist monitors treatment decisions and progress on a weekly basis.